marc-gilles/marc-gilles.github.io/content/news/202508-paper-edi/index.md

   - Publication
 ---

-During the conference Behaviour 2023 organised in Bielefeld, we conducted a study on Equity, Diversity and Inclusivity (EDI).
-This important work was lead by Rebecca Chen and many colleagues contributed.
-Now out in Ecology & Evolution.
+During the conference Behaviour 2023 organised in Bielefeld, we conducted a study on **Equity, Diversity and Inclusivity (EDI)**.
+This important work was lead by Rebecca Chen, and many colleagues contributed.
+Now out in *Ecology & Evolution*.

 <!--more-->